Noticeable Extreme Weather

 by Maddie Baron ‘27

-experts believe that climate change is a major reason, saying that Earth’s climate is now “out of balance,” meaning rising temperatures are leading to more intense weather, breaking more than 300 extreme weather records in the past month alone.
+However, some scientists speculate that El Niño doesn’t fully explain how severe things have been lately.
+Many experts believe that climate change is a major reason behind these extreme conditions, with some saying that Earth’s climate is now “out of balance,” meaning rising temperatures are making weather events more intense.
+More than 300 extreme weather records were broken in just the past month.